Chemistry in love and relationships is fueled by actual chemicals in our brains. Chemistry in love involves chemical highs.

 - Give us back what we lost to the socialization process of growing up.

-Singles search for love armed with a list of qualities desired in a mate/lover, such as honesty, fidelity, loyalty, sense of humor, intelligence, warmth, etc. Yet when that person appears they say, He/she is a really nice person, but nothing clicked, just no “chemistry.”
+Singles search for love armed with a list of qualities desired in a mate/lover, such as honesty, fidelity, loyalty, sense of humor, intelligence and warmth.
+Yet, when the person embodying all those qualities appears, nothing clicks.
+There’s no “chemistry”.

 New lovers produce the chemistry in love we all seek.